 The inaugural flight of the A321neo bound for Brisbane, which happened on July 2, 2018, marks the first of the many time a single-aisle aircraft to fly non-stop from PH to Australia.
 Soon, the fleet will also connect the Philippines non-stop to more Australian and Asian destinations.

-Philippine Airlines, the country’s flag carrier and the first airline in Asia, seems to be unstoppable in their quest to achieve five-star rating sooner.
-Now a Skytrax-certified 4-Star airline, the first and the only one in the Philippines, it continues to improve their services and give passengers the quality and hospitality the Philippines is known for.
+Philippine Airlines, the country’s flag carrier and the first airline in Asia, seems to be unstoppable in its quest to achieve a five-star rating sooner.
+Now a Skytrax-certified 4-Star airline, the first and the only one in the Philippines, it continues to improve its services and give passengers the quality and hospitality the Philippines is known for.